George Tryon: 1888 naval manoeuvres, 'Achill admiral'

 In 1885 a programme of annual naval manoeuvres had begun, where the British navy would divide into opposing fleets and conduct war exercises as near as possible to real conditions which might be experienced.
 By 1888 this had become a source of great interest to the public and the navy alike.
 The navy encouraged attention, allowing reporters on board during manoeuvres, believing that the publicity furthered their campaigns for greater funding.
 That year, the intention was to test the practicality of blockading an enemy fleet in its home ports when the ships concerned were modern iron and steam vessels rather than traditional sailing ships.
 The idea was that a superior fleet, taking the role of the British, would surprise an inferior enemy force before it could sail from two home ports.

 Tryon commanded the 'Achill' fleet based in Berehaven in Bantry Bay on the south-west coast of Ireland and Lough Swilly on the north coast.
-Tryon chose the nickname 'Achill admiral' for himself, from the name of a small island midway between the two bases.
+Tryon chose the nickname 'Achill admiral' for himself, from the name of an island midway between the two bases.
 All Irish territory was considered friendly to 'Achill', and hostile to their opponents.
 The 'Achill' fleet consisted of 19 major warships and 12 first class torpedo boats.
 The major warships were as follows: